 GENERAL TIPS AND HINTS

-You’ll be getting most of your ingredients at the Farmers Market of the Ozarks, so you’ll need to know what will be available on October 5th.
-To get a better idea of what you’ll be able to find, you may want to talk to a farmer, a gardener, a market manager, or even a chef who works with local foods.
+You’ll be getting most of your ingredients at the Farmers Market of the Ozarks, so you’ll need to know what will be available on October 1st.
+To get a better idea of what you’ll be able to find, you may want to talk to a farmer, a gardener, a market manager, SPS Farm to School Specialist or even a chef who works with local foods.
 Consider visiting a Farmer’s Market the weeks leading up to the competition.